Oswald Achenbach: Schirmer and Andreas Achenbach

-During his education, Achenbach was never actually a student of Johann Wilhelm Schirmer.
-However, has an artist who spent the greater part of his life in Düsseldorf, he nevertheless had many opportunities to study his paintings.
+Achenbach was never a student of Johann Wilhelm Schirmer.
+However, as an artist who spent the greater part of his life in Düsseldorf, he nevertheless had many opportunities to study Schirmer's paintings.
 In Achenbach's paintings from the 1840s and early 1850s, Achenbach's paintings contain many of Schirmer's principles of composition.
 In his later paintings, this influence is no longer identifiable.

 The influence of Schirmer on his early works is likely due to his brother, twelve years older, Andreas Achenbach, who likewise studied at the Düsseldorf Academy.
 Andreas was a student of Schirmer's and from certain letters it can be concluded that from at least the 1840s Oswald was receiving advice from Andreas about technique and was therefore indirectly influenced by Schirmer's views on painting.
 At the heights of their careers, Oswald concentrated on depictions of Italian landscapes while Andreas looked to marine scenes.
 In their treatment of light and staffage the works of the two brothers resemble each other.